 Rashes

 Our skin deals with so much on a daily basis.
 Soaps, dirt, and UV rays are just some of the things that impact our skin daily.
 It’s no wonder that there are instances where our skin reacts, leaving us with itchy, annoying rashes.
+Rashes are not only an eyesore; they can cause a host of other issues, including pain, itching, swelling, and even fever.
+Rashes are the result of an inflammation that causes changes in the way the skin looks and feels.
+They can range from mild to infectious, and a doctor should evaluate rashes if they last for more than a few days.
 The source of these rashes can be difficult to pinpoint.
-If you are having a hard time finding out what is causing your rash, it may be time to visit the experts at Westover Hills Dermatology.
+If you are having a hard time finding out what is causing your rash, it may be time to visit the experts at Rendon Center.
 Give our experienced dermatologists in Boca Raton a call at 561-750-0544 today to find out more about our treatment options or to schedule an appointment.

 Patient Testimonial